BlackStone0/CODSOFT_Internship_Projects/README.md

 **Projects**
 1. Portfolio
 Description: The portfolio project is designed to showcase my skills, experiences, and projects.
 It provides an overview of my work and serves as a personal website.
-Technologies Used: HTML and CSS
+Technologies Used: HTML and CSS.

 2. Landing Page
 Description: The landing page project is a single-page website designed to capture the attention of visitors and provide them with key information about a travel service or event.
-Technologies Used: HTML and CSS
+Technologies Used: HTML and CSS.

+3. Calculator
+Description: The calculator project is a web-based calculator application that allows users to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+Technologies Used: HTML, CSS, JavaScript.

 **Contributing**: